Arunachal Pradesh – Land of the Rising Sun

 State Flower: Foxtail orchid (Rhynchostylis retusa)

 Established in 1978, it is situated in the Lower Subansiri district.
-The wildlife present here are elephant, leopard, deer, tiger, birds, and orchids
+The wildlife present here are elephants, leopard, deer, tigers, birds, and orchids

 Bhalukpong (Tipi Orchid Research Center)